bevacqua/horsey/readme.markdown

 # Inspiration

 I needed a fast, easy to use, and reliable autocomplete library.
-The ones I stumbled upon were too bloated, too dependant on JavaScript, too opinionated, or provided an unfriendly human experience.
+The ones I stumbled upon were too bloated, too opinionated, or provided an unfriendly human experience.

 The goal is to produce a framework-agnostic autocomplete that is easily integrated into your favorite MVC framework, that doesn't translate into a significant addition to your codebase, and that's **enjoyable to work with**.
 Horsey shares the modular design philosophy of [Rome, the datetime picker][1].
 Furthermore, it plays well with [Insignia, the tag editor][2] component, and pretty much any other well-delimited component out there.